Slightly sweet, smoky, and spicy, this Trini brown stew chicken recipe will have you asking for more.

 When the meat is well marinated, it’s time to start cooking.

+Step 7: Stir continuously.
 The bubbling sugar will go from a light brown to darker and darker brown.
-Stir continuously and when it becomes almost black in color and begins smoking, it is time to add the seasoned chicken pieces.
+When it becomes almost black in color and begins smoking, it is time to add the seasoned chicken pieces.
 If you add the chicken too soon, your meat won’t have a dark brown color, but it’ll still taste amazing!

 Now, you can skip this step if you use browning (get it here on Amazon).
 You can mix the browning into the marinade.
 Or you can add it after adding the chicken to the pot.

-Once your sugar is ready, add the seasoned pieces of chicken and stir quickly and continuously.
-You want to stop the sugar from burning and you want the meat coated in the browning.
+Step 8: Add the seasoned pieces of chicken and stir quickly and continuously.
+You want to stop the sugar from burning and coat the meat in the browning.

 Add other ingredients and water